Key Principles of Change Management

 Table of Contents

-The 5 key Change Management Principles that you need to focus on are:
+The 5 Key Change Management Principles that you need to focus on are:

 1. Identify the ROI or Change Benefit

-As with any major initiative, the ability to measure and communicate the value of Change Management is key to winning over the hearts and minds of those impacted by changeWhile there is greater awareness of organizational change management as a profession, these quantifiable benefits are often hard to articulate.
+As with any major initiative, the ability to measure and communicate the value of Change Management is key to winning over the hearts and minds of those impacted by change.
+While there is greater awareness of organisational Change Management as a profession, these quantifiable benefits are often hard to articulate.

 Your first step in defining the change benefit is to look at the Business Case that is driving the change.
 It should include both a detailed description of the reasons for change and the benefits the organisation hopes to achieve.